danrue/lava.therub.org/README.md

 [./dispatcher-docker/Dockerfile](./dispatcher-docker/Dockerfile)
 5. `docker-compose up -d`

+### 2019.05 to 2019.10

+Needed to add a [chown
+script](./server-overlay/root/entrypoint.d/chown-files.sh:/root/entrypoint.d/chown-files.sh)
+to handle a file ownership check that was added to the docker containers.

+Moved health-check binaries to a github lfs repo.

 ### 2019.03 to 2019.04

 This upgrade changed the uid and gid of the lava user in the container to